CHump7/data/README.md

 != # means not equal to
-pass # can be used as a placeholder to not recieve and error .append # adds a new value at the end of an array
+pass # can be used as a placeholder to not recieve and error .append # adds a new value at the end of an array string # holds the value of text with quotes "this is text"